- For Professionals (Shop Floor)

 The number of Emergency Department attendances has been increasing rapidly over the last few years, which has focussed attention on why this has occurred.

-There are several aspects to the CEM Informatics group’s work:
+There are several aspects to the RCEM Informatics group’s work:

 - What information should be collected in Emergency Departments?
-[See CEM Minimum Dataset]
+[See RCEM Minimum Dataset]

-- How should diagnostic information be collected [See CEM Unified Diagnostic Dataset]
+- How should diagnostic information be collected [See RCEM Unified Diagnostic Dataset]

 - How should information be collected in Emergency Departments?